Bring a Solar One educator to your school- Virtually or In-Person!

 Solar One offers classroom residencies for NYC Schools!
-There are two options for Solar One student programs: onsite classroom residency programs at your school, and estuary & park ecology field trips to Solar One.
+There are three options for Solar One student programs: onsite classroom residency programs at your school (NYC & Newark NJ Only), virtual classroom visits (available anywhere), and estuary & park ecology field trips to Solar One.

 To schedule a program please email us at education[at]solar1[dot]org.

 Solar One is offering virtual classroom visits with a Solar One educator.
 During these sessions, Solar One can provide renewable energy demonstrations and explore environmental sustainability topics through interactive discussions and games.

 For in-person programs, Solar One Educators will visit up to 4 classes per day for 1-10 sessions delivering hands on activities such as designing wind turbines, building batteries, testing water quality, and more!
 You can mix and match lessons from the Energy, Water, Materials, Air, or Food curriculum to meet the needs of your classes.
 All workshops include materials for hands-on projects; printed worksheets for the students, and planning and preparation with participating teachers.

 PLEASE NOTE: Field trips are currently paused until Spring 2021.
 Solar One maintains Stuyvesant Cove Park, a sustainably-managed, 2-acre park along the East River at 22nd Street in Manhattan.
 The park and adjacent East River are home to hundreds of species and an ideal site to lead estuary and plant ecology education field trips for students.
 Field trip is can accommodate up to 35 students, and teachers can select from the field trip options below.